prusnak/rusnak.io/_posts/2016-01-14-lets-build-a-freedom-node.md

 | 240 GB SSD by Crucial | [CT240BX200SSD1](http://amzn.to/1TQMXeG) | $64.99 |

-I have decided to go for a solid-state drive option, but you can replace the suggested hard drive with a cheaper rotating disk (option A) or more expensive bigger solid-state disk (option B):
+I have decided to go for a solid-state drive option, but you can replace the suggested hard drive with a cheaper rotating disk (option A) or even bigger more expensive solid-state disk (option B):

 | item | model | price |
 |------|------|------:|